wur-bioinformatics/package_publishing_example/assignment.md

 And that will be available as `cli` from the commandline once you've pip-installed the published package!

-## Assignment 2: Publishing a package to conda
+## Assignment 2: Publishing a package to bioconda

 Objectives of this assignment
 - [ ] Familiarize with conda recipes.
 - [ ] Use Grayskull to generate a Bioconda recipe.
 - [ ] Build and test the package locally.
 - [ ] Be aware that submission to Bioconda requires further preparation.

 In this second assignment we will work on automatically generating a conda recipe from a PyPI package, using Grayskull.